dtopham802/SNOW-Security-Incident-Alerts/README.md

 # Installation

 ## xMatters set up
-1. Login to xMatters, navigate to the Workflow tab and import the [ServiceNow Security Incident Alert.zip]() workflow.
+1. Login to xMatters, navigate to the Workflow tab and import the [ServiceNow Security Incident Alert.zip](ServiceNow-Security-Incident-Alert.zip) workflow.
 Details [here](https://help.xmatters.com/ondemand/xmodwelcome/workflows/manage-workflows.htm#ImportExport)
 2. Click on the **ServiceNow Security Incident Alert** workflow and then click the Flow Designer tab.
 Click on the **Security Incidents** canvas and then double click the **ServiceNow Record Alerts Security Incident [sn_si_incident]** Trigger step.
 3. Click into the Endpoint Tab in the Trigger and set up your ServiceNow endpoint [following these instructions](https://help.xmatters.com/ondemand/integrationbuilder/configure-endpoints.htm?cshid=ServiceNowEndpoint#ServiceNowAuth).
-4. In the Endpoint Tab, confirm ServiceNow table "Security Incident [sn_si_incident] is selected.
+4. In the Endpoint Tab, if you don't see the "Security Incident" table, double check the ServiceNow API user has the sn_si.admin rol.
+Confirm ServiceNow table "Security Incident [sn_si_incident]" is selected.

 <img width="719" height="384" alt="image" src="https://github.com/user-attachments/assets/27c91616-4431-42dc-9295-295f6efcdf02" />

-5. Click the Settings tab and select Basic Authentication and Copy the URL and keep for future reference.
+5. Click the Settings tab, select Basic Authentication, copy the URL and keep for future reference.

 ## ServiceNow set up
-Option to use the ServiceNow XML update set and Skip to Step 7.
-To manually create a business rule, follow steps below.
+If you have already imported the ServiceNow XML update set skip to Step 7.
+To manually create a business rule, follow the steps below.

 1. Navigate to System Definitions > Business Rules
 2. Create a new Business Rule